-- Any site roads with the potential to give rise to dust will be regularly watered, as appropriate, during dry and/or windy conditions; - > The designated public roads outside the site and along the main transport routes to the site will be regularly inspected by the Site Manager for cleanliness, and cleaned as necessary; - > Material handling systems and material storage areas will be designed and laid out to minimise exposure to wind; - > Water misting or sprays will be used as required if particularly dusty activities are necessary during dry or windy periods; - > The transport of soils or other material, which has significant potential to generate dust, will be undertaken in tarpaulin-covered vehicles where necessary; - > All site related traffic will have speed restrictions on un-surfaced roads to 15 kph; - > Daily inspection of the site to examine dust measures and their effectiveness. - > When necessary, sections of the haul route will be swept using a truck mounted vacuum sweeper; and,
+- Any site roads with the potential to give rise to dust will be regularly watered, as appropriate, during dry and/or windy conditions; - The designated public roads outside the site and along the main transport routes to the site will be regularly inspected by the Site Environmental Clerk of Works (ECoW) for cleanliness, and cleaned as necessary; - Material handling systems and material storage areas will be designed and laid out to minimise exposure to wind; - Water misting or bowsers will operate on-site as required to mitigate dust in dry weather conditions; - The transport of soils or other material, which has significant potential to generate dust, will be undertaken in tarpaulin-covered vehicles where necessary; - All construction related traffic will have speed restrictions on un-surfaced roads to 15 kph; - Daily inspection of construction sites to examine dust measures and their effectiveness. - When necessary, sections of the haul route will be swept using a truck mounted vacuum sweeper; and, - All vehicles leaving the construction areas of the site will pass through a wheel cleansing area prior to entering the local road network.

-3.3 Noise Control
+3.8 Noise & Vibration Control

-The operation of plant and machinery, including site vehicles, is a source of potential impact that will require mitigation at all locations within the site.
+The operation of plant and machinery, including construction vehicles, is a source of potential impact that will require mitigation at all locations within the wind farm.
 Proposed measures to control noise include:

-- > Diesel generators will be enclosed in sound proofed containers to minimise the potential for noise impacts; - Plant and machinery with low inherent potential for generation of noise and/or vibration will be selected.
-All plant and equipment to be used on-site will be modern equipment and will comply with the European Communities (Construction Plant and Equipment) (Permissible Noise Levels) Regulations; - Regular maintenance of plant will be carried out in order to minimise noise emissions.
-Particular attention will be paid to the lubrication of bearings and the integrity of silencers; - > All vehicles and mechanical plant will be fitted with effective exhaust silencers and maintained in good working order for the duration of the works; - Compressors will be of the "sound reduced" models fitted with properly lined and sealed acoustic covers which will be kept closed whenever the machines are in use and all ancillary pneumatic tools shall be fitted with suitable silencers; - Machines, which are used intermittently, will be shut down during those periods when they are not in use; - Training will be provided by the Site Manager to drivers to ensure smooth machinery operation/driving, and to minimise unnecessary noise generation; and, - Local areas of the haul route will be condition monitored and maintained, if necessary.
+- Diesel generators will be enclosed in sound proofed containers to minimise the potential for noise impacts; - Plant and machinery with low inherent potential for generation of noise and/or vibration will be selected.
+All construction plant and equipment to be used onsite will be modern equipment and will comply with the European Communities (Construction Plant and Equipment) (Permissible Noise Levels) Regulations; - Plant with the potential of generating noise or vibration will be placed as far away from sensitive properties as permitted by site constraints. - Regular maintenance of plant will be carried out in order to minimise noise emissions.
+In particular, attention will be paid to the lubrication of bearings and the integrity of silencers;

+- All vehicles and mechanical plant will be fitted with effective exhaust silencers and maintained in good working order for the duration of the works; - Compressors will be of the "sound reduced" models fitted with properly lined and sealed acoustic covers which will be kept closed whenever the machines are in use and all ancillary pneumatic tools shall be fitted with suitable silencers; - Machines, which are used intermittently, will be shut down during those periods when they are not in use; - Training will be provided by the Site Environmental Clerk of Works/appointed contractor's health and safety officer to drivers to ensure smooth machinery operation/driving, and to minimise unnecessary noise generation; and, - Local areas of the haul route will be condition monitored and maintained if necessary.